MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

     2. latent diffusion scheme
     3. prompt processing: all using the clip_l, clip_G, and T5
     4. $\sigma(t)$: use same scheduling
-    5. euler: same euler sampling method, but sd3.5 have another sampler  "dpmpp_2m"
+    5. euler: same euler sampling method, but sd3.5 has another sampler  "dpmpp_2m"
 - Changes
-    1. sd 3.5 added support for controlnet
+    1. SD 3.5 added support for ControlNet
-    2. sampling: sd3.5 版本支持多种采样器，如 "dpmpp_2m", "euler" 等，而不仅仅是 "euler". 默认是 "dpmpp_2m"
+    2. Sampling: SD 3.5 version supports multiple samplers, such as "dpmpp_2m", "euler", etc., not just "euler".
+The default is "dpmpp_2m".
-    3. sampling: sd3.5 版本增加了对 SkipLayerCFGDenoiser 的支持.
+    3. Sampling: SD 3.5 version added support for SkipLayerCFGDenoiser.
-    4. config: sd3.5 版本默认步数从 50 改为 40，CFG_SCALE 从 5 改为 4.5
+    4. Config: SD 3.5 version changed the default steps from 50 to 40, and CFG_SCALE from 5 to 4.5.
     5. MM-DiT -> MM-DiTX

-See more details of the implementatin in [stable diffusion 3.5](./stable_diffusion_3_5_reading.md)
+See more details of the implementation in [stable diffusion 3.5](./stable_diffusion_3_5_reading.md)